Soak up the atmosphere in Salamanca Place, where Hobart’s historic, creative and cultural heart beats.

 Catch a show at Peacock Theatre

-Eat lunch at The Brick Factory
+Eat lunch at Maldini

-Check out The Taste of Tasmania Festival
+Check out The Taste of Tasmania festival

-Ring in the new year at The Taste of Tasmania festival a week-long summer celebration of Tasmanian food and wine held along Hobart's waterfront.
+Ring in the new year at The Taste of Tasmania festival, a week-long summer celebration of Tasmanian food and wine held along Hobart's waterfront.
 Dine on fresh seafood and sample cool-climate wines and craft beer from close to 70 stalls.
-Soak up the sounds of local musicians and more than 100 buskers, and don't forget to head down early on New Year's Eve to catch the fireworks show over Sullivans Cove.
+Soak up the sounds of local musicians and more than 100 street performers, and don't forget to head down early on New Year's Eve to catch the fireworks show over Sullivans Cove.
 The festival is held around Princes Wharf No. 1 Shed, a short stroll from Salamanca Place.